Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Most Used Hash Tags on Nov 6th

 In the above results estimating sentiment of specific tags towards particular candidate, scores of those hand-marked tags are kept constant at the hand-marked value.
 However, I have noticed that some users may call hash tags related to both candidates while expressing clear support for one of the candidate in his/her tweet messages.
 Thus, I decided to relax the sentiment scores for those hand-marked hash tags, only assigning them the hand-marked value at the beginning of each day's iteration, then allowing their scores to float according to the context.
 The result is shown below.
+The hash tags are the top 30 most used tags on Nov 6th, including both hand-marked tags and "neutral" tags.

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Nov6th_TopTags.gif)